Jm466/opencomputers/VentanOS/README.md

 The `Main` function gets called exactly once, after the program has finished loading.
 You can put the initialization code inside this function.
-The only difference between putting code inside and outside of `Main` is that, if the application crashes, if the crashing code is in `Main` the backtrace will be more detailled.
+The only difference between putting code inside and outside of `Main` is that, if the application crashes, if the crashing code is in `Main` the backtrace will be more detailled, also, all the global functions of the signal handlers should be accesible, no matter if `Main` is defined at the top of the file.
 The rest of the functions are called when the corresponding [event](https://ocdoc.cil.li/component:signals#screen) is triggered.

 #### API interface